webrtc-security/webrtc-security.github.io/index.md

 WebRTC encrypts information (specifically data channels) using Datagram Transport Layer Security (DTLS).
 All data sent over RTCDataChannel is secured using DTLS.

 DTLS is a standardised protocol which is built into all browsers that support WebRTC, and is one protocol consistently used in web browsers, email, and VoIP platforms to encrypt information.
 The built-in nature also means that no prior setup is required before use.
 As with other encryption protocols it is designed to prevent eavesdropping and information tampering.
 DTLS itself is modelled upon the stream-orientated TLS, a protocol which offers full encryption with asymmetric cryptography methods, data authentication, and message authentication.
 TLS is the de-facto standard for web encryption, utilised for the purposes of such protocols as HTTPS.
-TLS is designed for the reliable transport mechanism of TCP, but VoIP apps (and games etc) typically utilise unreliable datagram transports such as UDP.
+TLS is designed for the reliable transport mechanism of TCP, but VoIP apps (and games, etc.) typically utilise unreliable datagram transports such as UDP.

 As DTLS is a derivative of SSL, all data is known to be as secure as using any standard SSL based connection.
 In fact, WebRTC data can be secured via any standard SSL based connection on the web, allowing WebRTC to offer end-to-end encryption between peers with almost any server arrangement.